glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 curve.
 [Hypocycloids][wiki-hypotrochoid] and epicycloids are specific terms used for circles only, and don't apply to triangles and ovals.
-It seems to me that "higher order roulette" is an accurate name for shapes obtained with gear-in-hoop-in-wheel, especially as it covers mounting gears on outside instead of inside, or adding more gears, or weird shapes instead of circles.
+It seems to me that "higher order roulette" is an accurate name for patterns obtained with gear-in-hoop-in-wheel, especially as it also covers mounting gears on the outside instead of the inside, or adding more gears, or triangular cogs instead of circular.
 And it doesn't sound bad.
 Another term to discuss is "hoop".
 Aaron Bleackley uses it exclusively for the geared element with concentric inner and outer circle.
 But it